TheGoodlike13/liberty_or_death/README.md

 ### Not putting it all together

-Next up is the task of replacing the 'basicRegistry' with 'ldapRegistry'.
+Next up is the task of replacing the `basicRegistry` with `ldapRegistry`.
-If you recall, we created a user named 'bob', which I'll add to 'application-bnd':
+If you recall, we created a user named `bob`, which I'll add to `application-bnd`:

     <application-bnd>
         <security-role name="wild">